felix-lang/felix/doc/tools/installation.rst

 ----------------

-This option is prefered over installing Felix at the moment, although it is a little tricker to set up, it make it very much easier to upgrade Felix.
+This option is prefered over installing Felix at the moment, although it is a little tricker to set up, it makes it very much easier to upgrade Felix.

 After you have built Felix, you can use it in place, without installing it.
-First you need to do this, make sure you are still in the Felix directory, be very careful to use the correct quotation marks as indicated below!!
+First you need to do this: make sure you are still in the Felix directory, be very careful to use the correct quotation marks as indicated below!!